textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Paths and file names

-Uniform resource identifiers (e.g. URLs), absolute or relative file paths, and directory and file names, whether described as strings in back-end panels or being used in regular documentation text, should be formatted as italic, preferably using HTML tags (i.e. `<i>italic</i>`), though most will undoubtedly ignore that recommendation.
-See the [Inline text formatting](#inline-text-formatting) section for why HTML is recommended in this case (and blame it on Markdown).
+Uniform resource identifiers (e.g. URLs), absolute or relative file paths, and directory and file names, whether described as strings in back-end panels or being used in regular documentation text, are preferably formatted as italic (i.e. `i`, not `em`) using HTML, since Markdown doesn’t provide for `i` formatting.
+You will not be penalized or berated for using `em`, however.

 Examples:
 : Absolute URL: <i>https://textpattern.com</i>
 : Relative file path: <i>/Users/name/Sites/sitename/textpattern/tmp</i>
-: Directory name: textpattern
+: Directory name: <i>textpattern</i>
 : File name: <i>.htaccess</i>, <i>index.php</i>, <i>default.txp</i>, <i>front-end-themes.md</i>, and so on.

 And mind these conditions:

 1. Do not use quotation marks to distinguish paths and file names for any reason.
 2. When using a file name by itself, always include the file extension.
-This is the convention to distinguish file names from directory names (i.e. *index.php* is correct, but *index* is not).
+This is the convention to distinguish file names from directory names (i.e. <i>index.php</i> is correct, but <i>index</i> is not).
-3. Do not prefix a directory name with a foreslash (e.g. */textpattern*) when referring to the name by itself.
-Again, file name extensions will distinguish file names from directory names.)
+3. Do not prefix a directory name with a foreslash (e.g. <i>/textpattern</i>) when referring to the name by itself.
+Again, file name extensions will distinguish file names from directory names.
 4. Do not format paths, directories, or file names used inline as code (unless the context is actual code).
 Always italic!

 Specific situations of use…